 We are excited to invite all Arrow of Light Scouts to an additional night at Camp Carpenter.
-That's right, when all the Cub Scouts leave on Thursday, only Arrow of Light Scouts will stay in camp for a memorable experience that will prepare them for Scouts BSA.
-This adventure helps Arrow of Light Scouts understand what Scouts BSA is all about and the many opportunities ahead.
+When all the Cub Scouts leave on Thursday, only Arrow of Light Scouts will stay in camp for a memorable experience that will prepare them for Scouts BSA.
+This adventure helps

+Arrow of Light Scouts understand what Scouts BSA is all about and the many opportunities ahead.

-After a snack on Thursday, all the Arrow of Light Scouts will gather to prepare themselves for the evening ahead, form patrols, and have an opportunity to settle into the campsite.
-Challenges and competitions will begin right away as the Patrol begins this exciting transition.
+After a snack on Thursday, all the Arrow of Light Scouts will gather to prepare themselves for the evening, form patrols, and have an opportunity to settle into the campsite.
+Challenges and competitions will begin immediately as the Patrol begins this exciting transition.
 Then, they will have a chance to rejoin their pack and say goodbye.
 Scouting lore and tasty treats will fill the rest of Thursday evening.

 Friday morning, the scouts will work in their patrols on Scout skills as they go from station to station.
 Many are unique activities that only Arrow of Light Scouts can do.
-They'll be shooting Air Rifles (a step up from BBs), they'll use GPS units and participate in GeoCaching, they'll work on their knots, lashings, and first aid skills.
+They'll be shooting Air Rifles (a step up from BBs), using GPS units, participating in GeoCaching, and working on their knots, lashings, and first aid skills.